 The Company's balance sheets reflect long-term debt at amortized cost.
-The fair value of the Company's long-term debt was based on quoted market prices, where available or estimated using quoted market prices for similar debt.
-The fair value of this debt at March 31, 2014 and 2013 was \$905.3 million and \$964.6 million, respectively.
+The fair value of the Company's long-term debt was based on quoted market prices when available, or estimated using quoted market prices for similar debt.
+The fair value of this debt at March 31, 2015 and 2014 was \$1.0 billion and \$905.3 million, respectively.